Search

 Other legislation and guidance are available specifically in relation to those masks which are intended to reduce risk in a medical setting.

 There are no specific legal requirements in relation to community face coverings other than that they are safe for the expected and foreseeable use taking into consideration the vulnerability of the user.
-Please note that every product must be safe for consumers, according to the General Product Safety Directive (GPSD) of the EU.
+Please note that every product must be safe for consumers, according to the General Product Safety Directive (GPSR) of the EU.

 Conformity assessment of face masks